a5221985/tutorials/Linux/linux_commands.md

 ## User Passwords ##
 1. `passwd <user>` **(M)**
 	1. password is encrypted and kept in `/etc/shadow` **(M)**
+2. Generating encrypted password:

+		openssl passwd hunter2 # uses different salt for each run openssl passwd -salt 42 hunter2 # uses only one salt value given
+3. Adding user with encrypted password:

+		useradd -m -p $(openssl passwd hunter2) mohamed
+4. `chage -E <expiration-date> -m <min-password-age> -M <max-password-age>`: sets expiration date for user account
+	1. `chage -l <username>`
+5. Disabling password:
+	1. Put `!` in front of second field in `/etc/shadow` for the user

+			laura:!$6$JYj4JZqp$stwwWACp3OtE1R2aZuE87j.nbW.puDkNUYVk7mCHfCVMa3CoDUJ

 ## User Profiles ##
 1. `/etc/profile` is sourced if it exists first
 2. `~/.bash_profile` bash will source it
+	1. CentOS7: checks for `~/.bashrc` and sources it
+	2. For bash shell only
+3. `~/.bash_login` bash will source it if `~/.bash_profile` does not exist
+4. `~/.profile` bash will execute it if `~/.bash_profile` and `~/.bash_login` do not exist
+	1. In Debian, it executes `~/.bashrc`
+	2. For original bourne shell
+5. `~/.bashrc` often sourced by other scripts
+6. `~/.bash_logout` executed by bash during logout

 ## Groups ##
+1. `groupadd <groupname>`
-1. `usermod -a -G <groupname>`
+2. `usermod -a -G <groupname>`
-2. `groupmod`: modify group
+3. `groupmod`: modify group
-3. `groupdel`: delete a group
+4. `groupdel`: delete a group
+5. `groups`: displays groups the user belongs to

 ##  Standard File Permissions ##
 1. `chgrp` **(M)**

 ##  Advanced File Permissions ##
-1. sticky bit: only owner can remove or rename the file
+1. sticky bit: only owner of the file or directory can remove or rename the file
 	1. `chmod +t`
+		1. `rwxrwxrwT`
+			1. `T` if execute permission does not exist
+			2. `t` if execute permission exists
+2. setgid bit (on directory):
+	1. makes sure files in a particular directory are owned by the group owner of the directory

+		sudo chmod +s tom_dir/
+		> tom_dir/file1
+		ls -lrt tom_dir/

+		-rw-rw-r-- 1 am tom 0 May 18 22:15 file1

+3. setgit bit (on file):
+	1. File is executed with permissions of file owner (not executing owner)
+		1. If any user executes a file that belongs to root with setuid bit set, will execute as root

 ##  Access Control Lists ##